ycsiow888/simple-chat-app/README.md

 #### Database Migrations

-Be sure to fill in your database details in your `.env` file before running the migrations:
+Be sure to fill in your database details in your `.env` file and create database 'simple-chat-app' before running the migrations:

 ```bash
 php artisan migrate